H-96

 Enforcement Authority

-Attorney general enforcement under Mass.
-Gen. Laws ch.
-93A, § 4.
-The attorney general may bring an action to remedy violations of this chapter and for other relief that may be appropriate.
-Section 4(c) declares violations of the decision-making and public surveillance restrictions to be unfair or deceptive acts under ch.
-93A, enabling AG enforcement.
-No private right of action is explicitly created by this chapter, though ch.
-93A § 9 independently provides a private right of action for violations of ch.
-93A — that is an existing enforcement mechanism, not one created by this bill.
-The AG may also promulgate rules and regulations interpreting the duty of loyalty provisions.
+The Attorney General may bring an action pursuant to section 4 of chapter 93A against a person or otherwise to remedy violations of this chapter.
+Section 4(c) declares violations of the decision-making and public surveillance provisions to be per se unfair or deceptive acts under chapter 93A.
+Additionally, chapter 93A section 9 independently provides a private right of action for consumers injured by unfair or deceptive acts, though this bill does not itself create a standalone private right of action.
+The AG may also promulgate rules and regulations interpreting the duties of loyalty provisions.

 Penalties